Labirintami/doc/docs/ribbon/customhtmlbutton.md

 ### Properties

-You can provide the [following properties](ribbon/api/api_customhtml_properties.md) in the configuration object of a Custom HTML Button.
+You can provide the [following properties](ribbon/api/api_customhtml_properties.md) in the configuration object of a Custom HTML control.

 Working with Custom HTML